FEDn is a framwork for scalable federated machine learning. The project is a collaboration with our spin-off Scaleout.

 Sciope is a Python3 package supporting ML-assisted model exploration of stochastic biochemical reaction networks.
-It is a core library used in Next-generation StochSS.
+It is part of the StochSS Suite of Software.

 MOLNs: Interactive Computational Experiments